-Operating income of \$6.9 million for the three months ended March 31, 2024, increased \$4.4 million, year-over-year and decreased \$5.4 million sequentially.
-Operating margins were 8% for the three months ended March 31, 2024, compared to 3% year-over-year, and 14% sequentially.
-Year-over-year, the increase in operating income and margins was primarily attributable to incremental revenue and a lower amount of accelerated stock compensation expense for retirement eligible employees of \$2.3 million in 2024 compared to a charge of \$4.2 million in the same period of 2023.
+Operating income of \$6.9 million \$11.4 million for the three months ended March 31, 2024 June 30, 2024, increased \$4.4 million decreased \$1.9 million, year-over-year and decreased \$5.4 million increased \$4.6 million sequentially.
+Operating margins were 8% 13% for the three months ended March 31, 2024 June 30, 2024, compared to 3% 16% year-over-year, and 14% 8% sequentially.
+Year-over-year, the decrease in operating income and operating margins was primarily attributable to higher employee compensation and operating expenses.
+Sequentially, the increase in operating income and operating margins was primarily attributable due to 1) incremental revenue and a lower amount of accelerated stock compensation expense for retirement eligible employees of \$2.3 million in 2024 compared to a charge of \$4.2 million in the same period of 2023.
 Sequentially, the decrease in operating margins is primarily due to the \$2.3 million accelerated stock compensation expense discussed above and \$1.6 million charge associated with the consolidation and exit of certain facilities during the three-month period ending March 31, 2024.
-There were no similar charges during the three months ended December 31, 2023.
+There were no similar charges during the three months ended December 31, 2023, June 30, 2024; and 2) a lower level of Corporate G&A expenses absorbed in the segment.
+See discussion of General and Administrative Expenses, above.
+Operating income of \$18.3 million for the six months ended June 30, 2024, increased \$2.5 million year-over-year compared to the same period in 2023.
+The increase in operating income is primarily driven by incremental revenue of \$6.9 million year-over-year.